AyeshaMunawar-profile/Ramen-Rose/README.md

 **languages, fonts and libraries used**
 1) HTML5 and CSS3
-2) javascript
+2) Javascript
 3) Jquery
-4) ionicons for icons
+4) Ionicons for icons
-5) google fonts
+5) Google fonts